Direct answer

 What a mock exam is (in this context)

-- Full timed mock: mixed-topic switching and pacing under constraint
+- Full timed mock: tests pacing, endurance, and cross-domain reasoning

-- Review loop: identify the decision rule, correct it, validate on fresh items
+- Review loop: identify decision flaws and validate corrected thinking

 How to choose: a practical decision framework